Farama-Foundation/PettingZoo/.github/ISSUE_TEMPLATE/bug.md

 A clear and concise description of what the bug is.

 **Code example**
-Bug reports without minimal code examples tend to taks 5-10x longer to solve.
+Bug reports without minimal code examples take 5-10x longer to solve.
 We'll give you a cookie if you add the stack trace too!
 Save time, add code.